 Frequenting the many saloons of Tombstone, Alvord started to socialize with some of the criminal elements and was known to get into frequent scuffles.
 As Slaughter began to chastise his actions, Alvord soured on both the Sheriff and the law.

-outlaws, he was soon asked for his resignation and he moved once again, this time, to Pearce, Arizona.
-There, he worked briefly as a deputy marshal for George Bravin in 1896, who was looking for a “tough nut” to make sure his growing mining camp didn’t get out of hand.
-However, after just six months, Bravin decided that there was no longer a need for the toughened lawman and Alvord moved on to Willcox.
+Alvord moved to Fairbank, Arizona, in the early 1890s and became a town constable.
+Continuing to drink heavily and cavort with known outlaws, he was soon asked for his resignation, and he moved again to Pearce, Arizona.
+There, he worked briefly as a deputy marshal for George Bravin in 1896, looking for a “tough nut” to make sure his growing mining camp didn’t get out of hand.
+However, after just six months, Bravin decided that there was no longer a need for the toughened lawman, and Alvord moved on to Willcox.
 Little did Bravin know that the two would meet again under far different circumstances.